manifold-lang/manifold-frontend/README.md

 clock tick.
 As an example, we could implement a simple counter as

 ```
-manifold.Integer ticks = manifold.recall(ticks + 1, default: 0)
+Integer ticks = recall(ticks + 1, default: 0)
 ```

-Note that the output value of `manifold.recall` is used as an input value to itself!
+Note that the output value of `recall` is used as an input value to itself!
 This might seem strange in the sequential programming paradigm but it is perfectly natural in hardware!